openrewrite/rewrite-docs/changelog/8-1-2-Release.md

 ### JavaTemplate API has been updated

 Up until now, `JavaTemplate` has had a single purpose: for creating LST subtrees based on template code and input parameters.
-In rewrite 8, however, a second use case has been added – `JavaTemplate` can now be defined as a pattern that matches against an LST subtree, similar to a regular expression (regexp).
+In OpenRewrite 8, however, a second use case has been added – `JavaTemplate` can now be defined as a pattern that matches against an LST subtree, similar to a regular expression (regexp).
 To make this work, the template needs to be context-free, meaning it doesn't refer to surrounding code but, instead, only to template parameters and statically available elements like classes and static members.

 This context-free nature allows us to embed the template into a skeleton Java class, compile it once to an LST, and then compare it with other LSTs to determine if they match.
 The template parameters in the LST act as wildcards in a regexp-like manner.
 This approach significantly improves efficiency compared to replacing each subtree separately.